zinzloun/THM_WriteUP/README.md

     ,,,

 [//]: # (Nothingtoworry!)
-This happens since Windows historically stored cleartext passwords in RAM, with lsass process when an intercatvie logon session take place.
+This happens since Windows historically stored cleartext passwords in RAM, using lsass process, when an intercatvie logon session take place.
 I tried to kerberosting service account users, but this time no luck:

     impacket-GetUserSPNs -outputfile kerberoastables.txt -dc-ip 10.200.95.30  'holo.live/watamet:Nothingtoworry!'
     ...
     No entry founds
-So we have to proceed to the Lab path that involves compromise PC-FILESRV01.
-First we login through RDP with the domain account that we have found.
+So following the Lab path, that involves compromise PC-FILESRV01, I logged on this system through RDP, using the domain account that we have found before (watamet):
 Let's check how privileges on the machine:

     net user watamet /domain